Guardians vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have put together a 6-6 record in games they were favored on the moneyline (winning 50% of those games).
+- The Guardians have won 50% of the games this season when they were favored on the moneyline (6-6).

+- Cleveland has a 4-2 record (winning 66.7% of its games) when playing as moneyline favorites of -145 or shorter.

-- The implied moneyline probablility for this matchup gives the Guardians a 58.3% chance to win.
+- The Guardians have a 59.2% chance to win this game based on the moneyline's implied probability.

-- Cleveland has played in 19 games with over/under set, and have combined with opponents to go over the total nine times (9-9-1).
+- Cleveland has combined with opponents to hit the over on the total nine times this season for a 9-9-1 record against the over/under.

-- The Guardians have had a spread set for just one matchup this season, and they did not cover.
+- The Guardians have had a run line set for only one matchup this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.